Chromatic Alpha Complexes: Persistent Homology of Chromatic Alpha Complexes

 Let $L$ be a subcomplex of $K$.
 Relative homology describes the connectivity of the topological pair $(K,L)$, which geometrically represents $K$ with the subspace $L$ identified as a single point.
 The chain groups are the quotients $C_p(K, L) = C_p(K) \big/ C_p(L)$.
-Cycle and boundary subgroups are defined as before, and their quotients are the \emph{relative homology groups of the pair}, denoted $H_p(K, L)$.
+Cycle and boundary subgroups are defined as before and, in particular, a relative chain is a relative cycle if its boundary lies in $L$.
+Their quotients are the \emph{relative homology groups of the pair}, denoted $\Hgroup{p}{K,L}$.
+A convenient algorithm to compute $\Hgroup{p}{K,L}$ reduces the boundary matrix of $K$ from which all rows and columns that correspond to simplices in $L$ are purged.
+For the spaces considered here, relative homology of a pair is isomorphic to the homology of the quotient space $K\big/L$.
 The homology groups and their relative cousins are related by the following long exact sequence:

-A well known basic property of long exact sequences is that the alternating sum of dimensions of the vector spaces vanishes.
+A well known property of long exact sequences is that the alternating sum of dimensions of the vector spaces vanishes. \begin{lemma} Let $L \subseteq K$ be simplicial complexes.
+Then